nateGeorge/ESP-8266_network-connect/README.md

 #task list

-* comment code up more for readability

-* set up task list on a virtual taskboard, like scrumy or asana

-* enable editing network list (change password, delete network, etc)

 * write code for step 2 in implementation

 * make webpage for entering SSID/password popup automatically

-* figure out/solve security issues
+* figure out if any/solve security issues

 * make interface look better/be easily customizable